pavithrap08/Software_Development_Projects/README.md

 Covid Health Maintenance: An app aimed at helping users maintain their health during the pandemic.

-HTml Web Pages: A collection of web pages showcasing various HTML5 features.
+HTML Web Pages: A collection of web pages showcasing various HTML5 features.

 Marvel Universe: A fan project exploring the vast world of Marvel characters and stories.